ainoruo/HealthDiary-server/README.md

 ## Database

-Scripts for database can be found from file named health-diary.sql Structure of the database shown below.
+Scripts for database can be found from file named health-diary.sql.
+Structure of the database shown below.

 ![Database used in the application](images/db.png)